x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 ## Grant access to the service account for your Google tenant

-1. Go to the [G Suite Admin page](https://admin.google.com/AdminHome) and sign in as G Suite admin for your tenant.
+1. Go to the [Google Workspace Admin page](https://admin.google.com/AdminHome) and sign in as Google Workspace admin for your tenant.

 2. Click **Security**, then click **API Controls**, and then click **Manage Domain Wide Delegation**.